darcese/filters-for-LIDAR-scans/README.md

 The modules use numpy so make sure you have it installed and can access it.

-In order to use the lidarfilters module with Python2
+In order to use the lidarfilters module with Python 2

 change line 31 from  def __init__(self, range_min: float = .03, range_max: float = 50):
                  to  def __init__(self, range_min = .03, range_max = 50):

-and

-change line 155 from  def __init__(self, D: int):
+and change line 155 from  def __init__(self, D: int):
                   to  def __init__(self, D):

 If you run into any problems